-Tiger nuts are tiny tubers that grow underground.
+Tiger nuts (or tigernuts) are tiny tubers that grow underground.
 They are full of sweet and nutty flavour and renowned for their milk-ability.
 In fact, people all over the world have been using them to make creamy milk for centuries.
 They’re our kind of people.

 We think that milking a tiger nut should be on your bucket list, so we’ve created an easy, step by step recipe for tiger nut milk.
 Go on, thrill seeker.